Lego Masters (Australian TV series): Production

 Auditions for the series opened in June 2018, although no network had commissioned it at that time.
 Filming would take place between October and December.
 The series was commissioned in July 2018 by the Nine Network, and was officially confirmed at Nine's Upfronts in October 2018, which also announced that the series would be hosted by Hamish Blake.

-The first season was sponsored by Lego, Honda, Kmart and The a2 Milk Company.
+The first season was sponsored by Lego, Honda, Kmart and the a2 Milk Company.

 Due to the success of the series, in May 2019 the series was renewed for a second season, which was filmed in 2019 and aired in 2020.
 On 16 October 2019, the second season was officially confirmed at Nine's upfronts.
 The second season began airing on 19 April 2020.
 It finished airing on 18 May 2020.

 The second season was sponsored by Lego, Honda, Kmart and Wonder Bread.

 Auditions for the third season opened in May 2020, asking for applicants 15 years old and above.
 In early September 2020, it was confirmed the third season would begin filming on Monday, October 5 at Melbourne Showgrounds.
 On 16 September 2020, the third season was officially confirmed at Nine's 2021 upfronts.
 The third season began airing on 19 April 2021.

 In April 2021, Nine Network renewed the series for a fourth and fifth season, with Hamish Blake set to return as host for both.
 In August 2021, it was announced series production would be moved from Melbourne to Sydney due to Covid border restrictions.
 The fourth season began airing on 18 April 2022.
-The series was filmed at Fox Studios Sydney.
+The series was filmed at Fox Studios Sydney (now named Disney Studios Australia).

-In September 2022, the series was renewed by Nine for a fifth season which is set to be an “All-stars” season, to be titled Lego Masters: Grand Masters, which will have returning contestants from each previous season.
+In September 2022, the series was renewed by Nine for a fifth season which is an “All-stars” season, titled Lego Masters: Grand Masters, which features returning contestants from each previous season.
+The contestants were announced 28 March 2023 and the season premiered on 10 April 2023.

+In September 2023, the series was renewed by Nine for a sixth season, titled Lego Masters Australia vs The World, which features four new Australian teams and four teams who have previously competed in their homelands.
+The contestants were announced 5 April 2024 and the season premiered on 14 April 2024.

+In October 2024, the series was renewed for a seventh season, which will see the return of past winners and finalists vs international teams who have previously competed in their homelands.
+In May 2025, season seven was confirmed to premiere on 1 June 2025 and will be titled Grandmasters of the Galaxy, and the contestants also announced.

+In October 2025, the series was renewed for an eighth season however it will be a limited series, it will see the return of past contestants both of Australia and international teams that will be make four trio teams and will air over four episodes.